Descent II: Releases

 In November 1996 came Descent II: The Infinite Abyss, a Windows 95 upgrade that supports 3D accelerated graphics, contains The Vertigo Series add-on, and the original DOS game patched to support accelerated graphics.
 The Vertigo Series, which could be purchased separately, contains 22 new levels (to be played sequentially), a new multiplayer game mode, new music and enemies.
 The add-on is also bundled with the Mission Builder, a level and robot editor that can also convert the original Descent's levels for this game.

-In March 1997 in North America and mid-1997 in Europe, the PlayStation version of Descent II, known as Descent Maximum was launched.
+The PlayStation version of Descent II, known as Descent Maximum, was launched on May 15, 1997, in North America and in mid-1997 in Europe.
 Instead of a straight port, it had 36 new levels, textures and full-motion video over the PC version of Descent II.

 On October 29, 1997, Interplay published Descent I and II: The Definitive Collection, a compilation containing the full versions of Descent, the Levels of the World mission pack, Descent II, and Vertigo mission packs, and a mission editor.
 Besides a choice of the original Descent II levels (subtitled Counterstrike), or the Vertigo Series levels, the first Descent levels (subtitled The First Strike) can be started in the Descent II game UI where robots adopt the Descent II sounds and improved AI.
 There is also a preview for the upcoming Descent 3.

 In 1998, the Descent II source code, like that of Descent before it, was released to the general public under a copyrighted proprietary license, leading to community source ports.
 It was later ported to RISC OS by R-Comp Interactive, and the port debuted at the annual Wakefield Acorn RISC OS Show on May 19, 2001.

 Descent II entered digital distribution when it appeared on GameTap on September 7, 2006.
 It subsequently became one of the launch titles of the Good Old Games beta on September 8, 2008, and on February 19, 2014, it was re-released on Valve's Steam digital distribution service.
 However, the Descent trilogy was withdrawn from Good Old Games in December 2015 after its creators, Mike Kulas and Matt Toschlog, alleged that Interplay, who owns the Descent trademark but not the copyright of the trilogy, had not paid the developers royalties on their sale since 2007.
 As a result, Parallax terminated the 21-year sales agreement, revoking from Interplay the permission to distribute the trilogy.
 Later, the games were also removed from Steam.
 The trilogy returned on Good Old Games for sale in November 2017 and later on Steam.